eddins/hornjourney/content/post/2023/problem-solving/index.md

   {{< img src="prokofiev-rj-v-horn1.png" alt="Prokofiev, Romeo & Juliet Suite No. 2, V, Horn 1 in F" title="Prokofiev, Romeo & Juliet Suite No. 2, V, Horn 1 in F">}}
 {{< /mfigure >}}

-I'm happy to take the win, and I'm grateful to Hazel for teaching me over the years how to self-diagnose and trouble-shoot playing problems.
+I'm happy to take the win, and I'm grateful to Hazel for teaching me over the years how to self-diagnose and troubleshoot playing problems.